A. A. Rahim (politician, born 1980)

 Adv.
-A. A. Rahim is a member of Rajyasabha from Kerala since 2022.
+A. A. Rahim (born 8 May 1980) is a member of Rajya Sabha from Kerala since 2022.
 He is currently officiating as the all India president of Democratic Youth Federation of India.
-Rahim is also a member of the Kerala State Committee of Communist Party of India (Marxist).
+Rahim is a member of the Kerala State Committee of Communist Party of India (Marxist).

 He became the second-youngest CPI(M) member to become a Rajya Sabha member, only after M. A. Baby – a Politburo member of CPI(M), in 2022.
 Rahim is a recognisable figure in Kerala's political sphere after becoming an active participant in the prime-time political debates in Malayalam channels.

 A. A. Rahim has also served as the Central Executive Committee member of Students Federation of India and the syndicate member of University of Kerala.

 Personal life

 A. A. Rahim was born in Thyacaud in Manikkal Grama Panchayath near Venjaramoodu in Thiruvananthapuram district.
 His parents are M. Abdul Samad, who is a war veteran, and A. Nabeesa Beevi.
 He was married to Amrita Satheesan and has two children, Gulmohar and Gulnar.